-- B. Design of green infrastructure on roofs or walls will be considered to enhance biodiversity where it is shown to create new links to facilitate the movement or dispersal of wildlife, provide additional habitats for rare, protected or otherwise important species or replicate natural habitat conditions. - C. In order to ensure that these green assets are technically feasible and commercially viable and can thrive over the long term, development proposals are encouraged to: - a. provide the maximum practicable coverage; - include a clear planting plan demonstrating resilience to disease, pests and climate change that is consistent with the principles of Policy KBR39 (Trees); - include a watering system, particularly where this utilises rainwater harvesting techniques to minimise mains water usage; - d. comply with all relevant structural design requirements; - incorporate a contingency strategy for failure to ensure that the fabric of the building is not damaged if the planting fails or is not properly maintained; and - f. be designed to ensure low maintenance effort and cost and, where possible, be visible in whole or part from the public realm to capture associated wellbeing benefits. - Use of synthetic materials to provide a visually equivalent finish will be resisted e.g. plastic greenery.
+- B. Design of green infrastructure on roofs or walls will be considered to enhance biodiversity where it is shown to create new links to facilitate the movement or dispersal of wildlife, provide additional habitats for rare, protected or otherwise important species or replicate natural habitat conditions. - C. In order to ensure that these green assets are technically feasible and commercially viable and can thrive over the long term, development proposals are encouraged to: - a. provide the maximum practicable coverage; - include a clear planting plan demonstrating resilience to disease, pests and climate change that is consistent with the principles of Policy KBR39 (Trees); - include a watering system, particularly where this utilises rainwater harvesting techniques to minimise mains water usage; - d. comply with all relevant structural design requirements; - incorporate a contingency strategy for failure to ensure that the fabric of the building is not damaged if the planting fails or is not properly maintained; and - f. be designed to ensure low maintenance effort and cost and, where possible, be visible in whole or part from the public realm to capture associated wellbeing benefits. - D. Use of synthetic materials to provide a visually equivalent finish will be resisted e.g. plastic greenery.

-Conformity reference: London Plan Policies 5.10, 5.11; Westminster UDP Saved Policy FNV4
+Conformity reference: London Plan Policies 5.10, 5.11; Westminster UDP Saved Policy ENV4

 - 2.11 The green spaces and biodiversity assets in Knightsbridge are very important in making it such a high quality place.
 This was a view reinforced by the local community in preparing the Plan. - 2.12 In order to maximise biodiversity, it is necessary to make the most of every opportunity and to be as creative as possible.
-Sustainable planting is therefore encouraged, which contributes to the preservation and enhancement of the landscape character of the site and the local area, the ecological value of the site and any wildlife corridors.
-Resources offering guidance on sustainable planting are available on the Neighbourhood Forum's website, and are included within the Knightsbridge Evidence Base Document.
-They include: 'Trees in Hard Landscapes: A guide to Delivery' by the Trees Design Action Group, and 'The Right Trees for Changing Climate Database' by the Forestry Commission. - 2.13 Opportunities for urban greening created by flat surfaces (including walls) and roofs are sufficiently important in helping mitigate against the impacts of climate change and reducing the urban heat island effect, that such provision should be expected by developments.
+Sustainable planting is therefore encouraged, which contributes to the preservation and enhancement of the landscape character of the site and the local area, the ecological value of the site and any wildlife corridors. - 2.13 Opportunities for urban greening created by flat surfaces (including walls) and roofs are sufficiently important in helping mitigate against the impacts of climate change and reducing the urban heat island effect, that such provision should be expected by developments.
 Such greening should be well-designed and self-sustaining.
 In particular, multi-functional roof gardens and the green space they create provide many benefits, both environmental and social.